-Michael C. Bodson, 65, has served as an Independent Director since July 2022.
+Michael C. Bodson, 66, has served as an Independent Director since July 2022.
 From 2012 to August 2022, Mr. Bodson was President and Chief Executive Officer of The Depository Trust & Clearing Corporation (DTCC) and a member of DTCC's Board of Directors.
 He joined DTCC in 2007 as Executive Managing Director for Business Management and Strategy and subsequently served as DTCC's Chief Operating Officer from 2011 to 2012 with enterprise-wide responsibility for all information technology and operations.
 He also served as Chairman or President and Chief Executive Officer of various DTCC subsidiaries during his tenure with DTCC.
 Prior to joining DTCC, Mr. Bodson held a number of senior management positions with Morgan Stanley over a 20-year period.
 He worked in internal audit at Bear Stearns and in audit at Price Waterhouse earlier in his career.
 During his time at DTCC, Mr. Bodson was a member of the Federal Reserve Bank of New York Fintech Advisory Group as well as the Federal Deposit Insurance Corporation Systemic Resolution Advisory Committee.
-He was also a Financial Services Governor of the World Economic Forum, and he served on the boards of the Red Cross for the New York region and The Greenwich Alliance for Education.
+He was also a Financial Services Governor of the World Economic Forum, and he served on the boards of Digital Asset Holdings, The Red Cross for the New York region, The Greenwich Alliance for Education, and the Greenwich Board of Education.
 Mr. Bodson graduated magna cum laude from Boston College.

-Janice C. Eberly, Ph.D., 60, has served as an Independent Director since 2014.
+Janice C. Eberly, Ph.D., 61, has served as an Independent Director since 2014.
 In 2020, she was re-elected to a five-year term ending in 2025.
-Dr. Eberly is the Senior Associate Dean for Strategy and Academics and the James R. and Helen D. Russell Distinguished Professor of Finance at Northwestern University's Kellogg School of Management, where she has been a faculty member since 1998.
+Dr. Eberly is the James R. and Helen D. Russell Distinguished Professor of Finance at Northwestern University's Kellogg School of Management, where she has been a faculty member since 1998.
 She served as the Assistant Secretary for Economic Policy and Chief Economist for the United States Treasury from 2011 to 2013, and as an Independent Director for the FHLBank of Chicago from 2009 to 2011.
-Dr. Eberly serves as an independent trustee of the TIAA-CREF mutual funds, starting in February 2018, and is a past Vice President of the American Economic Association.
+Dr. Eberly serves as an independent trustee of the CREF and VA-1 funds of TIAA-CREF, starting in February 2018.
 Dr. Eberly received a Ph.D. in Economics from the Massachusetts Institute of Technology.